-If, once you have paid and obtained the records, we determine that our copies are not faithful reproductions of the original, then we will certainly make it right (e.g., by correcting the file or by visiting NARA again).
+If, once you have paid our invoice, we determine that our copies of the records (if any) are not faithful reproductions of the original, then we will certainly make it right (e.g., by correcting the file or by revisiting NARA).
 That is very rarely necessary, however.

 It is your responsibility to ascertain that you are requesting the correct records.
 We will NOT provide a refund on the grounds that the records that you requested turned out to be for someone other than your ancestor.

-Also, keep in mind that you are paying for our service in retrieving and duplicating the documents – not for the documents themselves.
+Also, remember that you are paying for our service in retrieving and duplicating the record(s) – not for the record(s) themselves.
 The National Archives limits the number of records that can be pulled by a single researcher on a single day.
 So if we pull a file at your request, then that limits the number of records that we can pull for other clients.
-That’s true regardless of the volume, condition, or nature of the documents that happen to be in the file.
+That’s true regardless of the volume, condition, or nature of the documents that happen to be in the record.

-We therefore will not offer a refund on the grounds that you are disappointed with the contents or number of pages in your file.
+We therefore will not offer a refund on the grounds that you are disappointed with the contents or number of pages in your record.

 Thank you for understanding.